Measurable Objectives & Goals Examples 2022

 And how do we do that?

-The SMART format is an acronym for how your objectives should be: Specific, Measurable, Attainable, Relevant, and Timed.
+The SMART format is an acronym for how your objectives should be: Specific, Measurable, Attainable, Relevant, and Time bound.

 Here’s a breakdown of the SMART format and what ideal objectives should be: